-In this section we will learn to construct a confidence interval to estimate a population mean when conditions are met and interpret the confidence interval in context.
-We will then interpret the meaning of a confidence level associated with a confidence interval.
-This can be used with analyzing SAT scores and how they vary from state to state.
-We will also learn to adjust the margin of error by making changes to the confidence level or sample size.
+- Construct a confidence interval to estimate a population mean when conditions are met.
+Interpret the confidence interval in context. - Interpret the meaning of a confidence level associated with a confidence interval. - Adjust the margin of error by making changes to the confidence level or sample size.